sonalagarwal/TonalCodeChallenge/README.md

 The Application fetches last five days weather(Every 3 hours) information and displays the Min/Max Temp and average humidity for each day.

+# Things which can be improved

+1) UI only shows proof of concept and can be improved
+2) Did not test the application for landscape mode.
+3) Could have written more unit test cases specially around view model.
+Skipped this as did not want to spend more than 2-3 hours on the app development.